-This iPhone and Android app is available for free, but the Medical ID App does have a Premium version.
-This includes extra features not found in the free one, such as a compass, a current location that uses GPS coordinates, and a calculation of body mass index.
+This handy tool is available for free on both iPhones and Android devices, but the Medical ID App does have a Premium version.
+The paid version includes extra features not found in the free one, such as a compass, a current location that uses GPS coordinates, and a calculation of body mass index.

 The premium version of the app costs $5.49 as of this writing, so it may be worth considering if you can make it work financially.

 If you can’t always be around to give your senior a ride, the next best thing is ridesharing.

 Uber is one of the two most popular apps for this service (Lyft -see next section – is the other).
 You can help your senior set up a profile, which included adding a picture of themselves and some basic information.